-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 Sri Lankan Defense Secretary Karunasena Hettiarachchi defended the troops, saying, “People are quite happy and comfortable with the peacekeepers.”

 Above a rusty bench at an abandoned bus stop in the village of Leogane hangs a sign that reads, “Constructed by the 16th Sri Lanka Peacekeeping Battalion.”
-It’s one of the few physical reminders of the battalion’s mission — and children fathered by U.N. personnel.
+It’s one of the few physical reminders of the battalion’s mission — along with children fathered by U.N. personnel.

-Marie-Ange Haitis says she met a Sri Lankan commander in December 2006 and he soon began making nighttime visits to her house in Leogane.
+Marie-Ange Haitis says she met a Sri Lankan commander in December 2006 and he soon began making night-time visits to her house in Leogane.

 “By January, we had had sex,” she said.
 “It wasn’t rape, but it wasn’t exactly consensual, either.
 I felt like I didn’t have a choice.”